Science News Roundup: Que? Dogs' brains can tell Spanish from Hungarian, study finds; Pandemic may affect infants' brain development; coronavirus can trigger kidney scarring | Science-Environment

 Pandemic may affect infants' brain development; coronavirus can trigger kidney scarring

 The following is a summary of some recent studies on COVID-19.
 They include research that warrants further study to corroborate the findings and that has yet to be certified by peer review.
-Pandemic may be affecting infants' brains
+A pandemic may be affecting infants' brains